ijlyttle/bsplus/README.md

 ## Installation

 This package is not yet on CRAN.
-You can install the latest development version from github with:
+You can install the latest development version from GitHub with:

 ```R
 # install.packages("devtools")